 Notable single-coil pickups: Gibson Accessories P-94R

 Most Gibson guitars come equipped with humbucking pickups; it is part of the brand’s mojo.
 But what if you want to take advantage of those heavy mahogany bodies, adding some snap and edge to the tone?

 Well, this P-94R is a single-coil pickup voiced after the P-90 that made the brand famous in the fifties.
 It needs no special wiring or cutting to fit in the hole of a full-sized humbucker.

 Voicing-wise, this pickup delivers serious rumble with full, fat lows but shines and sings in the higher frequencies, adding articulate, textured, and dynamic sounds to every guitar.

 Burstbucker pickups made history because they could add some edge to the natural fat sound on a Les Paul guitar because of the Alnico V magnets in its interior.

 The result of adding these pickups to your guitar is giving it a fresh vintage edge, harmonic complexity, and enhanced crystal-like clarity to the sound.
 If you want your guitar to sound powerful, vintage, and articulate, these pickups are your best choice.

-All the know-how and the leverage from excelling at such a difficult territory as is amplifying acoustic instruments served Fishman very well, and the electric line is just as amazing as the acoustic one.
-These are, perhaps, one of music’s best-kept secrets that you have to try for yourself.
+All the know-how and the leverage from excelling at such a difficult territory as amplifying acoustic instruments served Fishman very well, and the electric line is just as amazing as the acoustic one.
+These are, perhaps, some of music’s best-kept secrets that you have to try for yourself.